-Every year, my husband begs me to make chili, hoping it will taste like the chili he remembers as a kid.
-I finally nailed it!
+Let’s be clear.
+My husband doesn’t make chili.
+I do.
+Every year, my husband begs me to make it, hoping it will taste like the chili he remembers as a kid.
+I finally nailed it so he calls it his best chili.

 I’m not a chili fan, so I don’t make it very often.
 And my husband is not a cook by any stretch of the imagination.
 He was so motivated a couple of years ago, however, that he attempted a recipe himself.
 Big reject.
 This year, he suggested we try a recipe together on our weekly ‘date day’.
 He flipped through several of my magazines and found one in Food Network Magazine (Oct 2017 Chili edition) that he thought looked right.

 We adapted the recipe a bit as my husband insisted it had to include ground beef (not cubed) and it needed to taste more ‘tomato-y’, so we added considerably more tomato paste.
 With those changes and a warm crusty baguette for dunking, he was a happy man.
-Phew!
+“Best chili!
+We did it!” he declared.
 I can finally stop looking for his favorite chili recipe.
-And, with any luck, he can now tackle this recipe on his own!
+And, with any luck, he can now tackle this recipe on his own.

 Tailor to Your Taste